-We see so many people scrapping cars and posting pictures through one of the many Facebook groups out there it really is nuts!
-Cars are one of the easier and definitely, one of the most common items to scrap and that should not be surprising…considering they are everywhere!
+We see so many people scrapping cars and posting pictures through one of the many Facebook groups out there—it’s nuts!
+Cars are one of the easiest and definitely one of the most common items to scrap, and that should not be surprising, considering they are everywhere!

-A lot of people try to figure out where the value of cars come from and how sometimes they are worth more than normal Light Iron, and there are so so so many reasons to like scrapping cars.
-The thing is it is not always easy to know how to move them and cash out efficiently on them.
+A lot of people try to figure out where the value of cars comes from and how sometimes they are worth more than normal Light Iron.
+There are so many reasons to like scrapping cars.
+The thing is, it is not always easy to know how to move them and cash out efficiently on them.

-We are going to go over (in a few different posts), some of the best ideas that we have found while scrapping and talking to scrappers.
+We are going to discuss (in a few different posts) some of the best ideas that we have found while scrapping and talking to scrappers.

 Suggested Reading: Face It, Your Car Is Ready For Scrap Heaven